Sprinkles and Sprouts

 pork chops and lemon slices in a skillet

-What to serve with Lemon Pepper Pork
+What to eat with Lemon Pepper Pork Chops

 These lemon pepper pork chops are super versatile.
 It will work with potatoes, pasta or just a salad and bread.
 Try out some of these sides to turn your pork chops into a full meal.